How to Build A Killer YouTube Content Strategy for Your Channel

 Ultimately, your goal is to build a community around your channel.
 The cornerstone of that is consistently giving people the kind of content they want or expect from you.

 To do that, you have to know your audience pretty well.
 That takes both planning and research, which your content strategy will reflect.

 Other elements to include in your content strategy are SEO – to increase the visibility of your videos – and, in the long run, monetization.

-To join the YouTube Partner Program, for example, you have to reach 4,000 valid public watch hours over 12 months (or 3 million Shorts views in 3 months).
+To join the YouTube Partner Program, for example, you have to reach 3,000 valid public watch hours over 12 months (or 3 million Shorts views in 3 months).

 If you want to reach that goal quickly, you can make that the focus of your content production efforts.

 A strategy makes it easier to increase the quantity of your output, put a different spin on topics, and vary elements like thumbnails and end screens.